VinayJayadev/ConversationalAI/README.md

 # ConversationalAI
 Task 3 : Deep Dive into NLP, NLU, and text mining techniques
+ - Tokenizing a given text into words using the NLTK library.
+ - Tokenize text into sentences and words, remove stopwords, and create a word cloud from the resulting text.
+ - Design and simulate the core functionality of a spam filter using text preprocessing and feature extraction techniques.

 ## Tech
 Script uses following tech stack: